WaveEngine/EvergineDocs/manual/addons/xrv/voice_commands.md

 # Voice Commands

-Provides a service where we can register key words, that the speech recognition service will detect and we can take actions when this happens.
+This service allows us to register keywords that the speech recognition service will detect, enabling us to take actions when this occurs.
 It is based on [MRTK](../mrtk/index.md), so you should work with _SpeechHandler_ if you want to create handlers for your custom controls.
-If you are only interested in buttons and toggle buttons, you can make use of _PressableButtonSpeechHandler_ defined in _MRTK_, or _ToggleButtonSpeechHandler_ defined in _XRV_, to activate a button if associated voice command is recognized.
+If you are only interested in buttons and toggle buttons, you can use _PressableButtonSpeechHandler_ defined in _MRTK_ or _ToggleButtonSpeechHandler_ defined in _XRV_ to activate a button when the associated voice command is recognized.

 > [!NOTE]
-> Current implementation supports voice commands for _HoloLens 2 (UWP)_ only.
-Speech recognition service must be enabled or command recognition will never be fired.
-Please, note that you should add an explicit reference to _Evergine.Xrv.Core_ NuGet package for your UWP Mixed Reality project.
-This is necessary in order to take correct implementation of speech service for UWP platform.
+> The current implementation supports voice commands for _HoloLens 2 (UWP)_ only.
+The speech recognition service must be enabled, or command recognition will not occur.
+Please note that you should add an explicit reference to the _Evergine.Xrv.Core_ NuGet package for your UWP Mixed Reality project.
+This is necessary to ensure the correct implementation of the speech service for the UWP platform.

-User can also activate or deactivate voice command recognition in _Configuration -> General_ section.
+Users can also activate or deactivate voice command recognition in the _Configuration -> General_ section.

-## Associate voice commands programmatically
+## Associate Voice Commands Programmatically

 You have two options to add custom voice commands:
-- Specify voice commands in [menu button description](hand_menu.md) for module definition.
+- Specify voice commands in the [menu button description](hand_menu.md) for module definition.

 ```csharp
 public MyModule : Module